spring-attic/image-container/README.md

+# image-container is no longer actively maintained by VMware, Inc.

 # Spring XD Container
 This Docker image runs a Spring XD container in [distributed mode](http://docs.spring.io/spring-xd/docs/1.0.0.BUILD-SNAPSHOT/reference/html/#running-distributed-mode).
 It expects to connect to a ZooKeeper ensemble, an HSQLDB server and a Redis instance using